 Treating The Various Aspects of Tooth Grinding

 For many patients, bruxism develops as an involuntary reaction to some form of nervous or emotional stimulation, and some patients may find some degree of relief by undergoing psychological therapy to address the possible emotional or psychological source of the condition.

 For others, the condition may be caused by muscle or bone tissue in the jaw that has not developed properly.
 In extreme cases of improper development at the structural level, surgical intervention may be indicated to correct the underlying cause, while in other, less severe cases, patients may find some relief from massage therapy, or orthodontic alignment of the teeth and jaw.

-Regardless of whatever may be causing your condition, you can trust Dr. Q Dental, serving the Duarte and Monrovia communities in California, to provide adequate treatment to prevent the condition from further damaging your teeth and jaw.
+Regardless of whatever may be causing your condition, you can trust Dr. Q Dental, serving the Monrovia communities in California, to provide adequate treatment to prevent the condition from further damaging your teeth and jaw.

 To learn more about how we treat Bruxism for our patients in Monrovia, contact Dr. Q Dental at (626) 599-9819 to schedule an appointment.